Mom (TV series): Synopsis

 Mom follows Christy Plunkett (Anna Faris), a single mother who, after battling drug abuse including alcoholism, decides to restart her life in Napa, California, working as a waitress and attending Alcoholics Anonymous meetings.
 Her mother, Bonnie Plunkett, (Allison Janney) is also a recovering addict.

 Christy has two children.
 Her daughter, Violet (Sadie Calvano) was born when Christy was 17.
 Violet also becomes pregnant as a teenager, the father of the child is her boyfriend Luke (Spencer Daniels).
-Christy’s young son, Roscoe (Blake Garrett Rosenthal), is a product of her second marriage to Baxter, a deadbeat but likable pothead.
+Christy’s young son, Roscoe (Blake Garrett Rosenthal), is a product of her marriage to Baxter, a deadbeat but likable pothead.

 Christy eventually returns to school and pursues her dream of becoming a lawyer, while Bonnie meets and marries a retired stuntman named Adam Janikowski (William Fichtner).
 Through it all, Christy and Bonnie rely on their support system from AA, including the wise Marjorie (Mimi Kennedy), wealthy and materialistic Jill (Jaime Pressly), submissive and sometimes overly-emotional Wendy (Beth Hall), and loudmouthed but sweet Tammy (Kristen Johnston).
 Collectively, they help each other stay sober in the face of the conflicts they face.

 Following the departure of Christy, who moves to Washington, D.C., the show delves more into the personal lives of her friends she left behind.

 Several of the characters' last names (Plunkett, Stabler, Janikowski, Biletnikoff, Madden, Hubbard, Casper, Wells, Banaszak) were named after former players and coaches of the Oakland Raiders.